 There are four main ligaments in the knee that can tear - the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), the medial collateral ligament (MCL), and the lateral collateral ligament (LCL).
-All of these ligaments are commonly and simply referred to as cruciate ligaments.
 These important parts of the knee can unfortunately tear when traumatized and dogs will limp or not use the leg with the torn ligament at all.
 Since ligaments connect bones to other bones, if one or more of these tissues tear, the knee does not work as it should so surgery is often performed to stabilize the knee.

 A small bone that sits in the top groove of the knee is called the patella.
 This little bone is often called the kneecap and protects the knee joint.
-It is held in place by the groove in the femur in the knee and connects the quadriceps muscle to the shinbone bone to allow a dog to walk.
+It is held in place within the groove of the femur and connects the quadriceps muscle to the shinbone bone to allow a dog to walk.
 Some dogs are born with patellas that don't stay in the groove of the knee and this causes instability in the joint.
 This condition is often referred to as having loose patellas or patellar luxation.
 Surgery can deepen the groove in the knee where the patella should stay and therefore improve the joint stability.

-If a dog gets a cut in its skin on its leg, surgery to close that wound will be needed.
+If a dog gets a cut in its skin on its leg, surgery to close that wound may be needed.

 Broken Bone Repair

 Broken bones occur when too much pressure is forced onto a bone in the leg or if a dog has metabolic bone disease.
 Bones have amazing healing abilities but in order to have them heal properly and quickly then need to be held in place so the broken pieces don't move around.
+Dogs also need to be on diets recommended by their veterinarian.
+Diets or supplements that are not advised by a vet can contribute to poorly balanced diets that can lead to bone problems.
 Surgery may be needed to ensure broken bones will heal properly.

 The hip is the the part of the leg that connects the leg to the body.
 The top of the femur is round and often referred to as a ball or head and this round bone part should sit in the socket of the hip so the leg can move around.
 If the ball or socket of the hip joint is deformed, then the hip doesn't work as it should and surgery may be needed to correct it.
 Some dogs are born with malformed hip joints or it develops as a dog ages.
 This condition is commonly referred to as hip dysplasia.